-- PRP injections cannot be used in conjunction with anesthetic injections, as the acidity and alkalinity present in the anesthetic can negatively impact PRP function.
+- PRP injections cannot be used in conjunction with anesthetic injections.
+The acidity and alkalinity present in the anesthetic can negatively impact PRP function.
 Hence, patients must be prepared to endure the pain or discomfort resulting from PRP injections.

 - PRP treatment for those with chronic conditions takes longer and is often not as effective.
 PRP is rather for those who sought out treatment immediately after their injury occurred.

-Platelet-rich plasma (PRP) injections are a technique used by doctors in the treatment of joint, tendon and muscular injuries.
-Studies have found that using PRP to treat patients has been effective, while side effects have been minimal, due to the extracts being made from the patient’s own blood.
-Such high levels of safety and effectiveness in terms of injury treatment have convinced patients and athletes to turn to this method of treatment in greater numbers than ever.
+Doctors use Platelet-rich plasma (PRP) injections in the treatment of joint, tendon and muscular injuries.
+Studies have found that using PRP to treat patients is effective and has minimal side effects.
+This is because the extracts are made from the patient’s own blood.
+This level of safety and effectiveness for injury treatment have convinced more and more patients and athletes to turn to this treatment method.

 Using PRP treatment

-PRP is an acronym for platelet-rich plasma and this type of treatment involves injecting patients with platelets from their own blood which has undergone an extraction process resulting in a highly concentrated platelet substance.
-There are currently two main groups being used: one group which has a platelet concentration of around 5-10 times the normal amount found in the blood, and another group which has a concentration of around 2-3 times the usual amount.
+PRP is an acronym for platelet-rich plasma.
+This type of treatment involves injecting patients with platelets from their own blood.
+The blood is extracted through a process to gain the highly concentrated platelet substance.
+Doctors currently use two main groups of platelets: one group which has a concentration of around 5-10 times the normal amount found in the blood, and another which has a concentration of around 2-3 times the usual amount.

 The aim of this treatment is to utilize platelet plasma that has undergone a process to increase its platelet concentration.
 Those platelets contain secretions which stimulate the body’s repair of any injured muscles while also supporting the surrounding tissue’s recovery.
 This makes it suitable for medical treatment.

-The effectiveness of this application of platelets was realized due to observations on how the body responds to flesh wounds or broken blood vessels, specifically with regard to how the platelets form a blockage to stem any blood loss.
-After this point, those platelets stimulate white blood cells or other cells into making tissue repairs at the injury or tear site.
+Doctors realized the effectiveness of this application of platelets after observing the body responds to flesh wounds or broken blood vessels.
+What was especially observed was that the platelets form blockages to stem any blood loss.
+After that, those platelets stimulate white blood cells or other cells into making tissue repairs at the injury or tear site.

-Orthopedic treatments for injuries also rely on this key principle, with this method being most suited for use in treating injuries to tendons or muscles.
-PRP can be injected into the injured area, such as a torn muscle, to repair that muscle.
+Orthopedic treatments for injuries also rely on this key principle, and is most suited in treating tendons or muscle injuries.
+In these cases, doctors inject PRP into the injured area, such as a torn muscle, to repair that muscle.

 Injuries that can be treated with PRP injections